Onyx Systems: Legacy and fate

 Codata Systems Corporation was established by former Onyx Systems employees in 1979, introducing a similar Z8000-based product to that of Onyx Systems, the CTS-200 running Xenix, before following up with a product based on the Motorola 68000, the CTS-300, running its own Unix variant, Unisis, developed in conjunction with UniSoft.
 Unisis was based on Version 7 Unix, and Codata claimed to have been "the first to offer a microcomputer-based Unix on the M68000" and to have supplied 500 systems by early 1983.
 Codata later released the Codata 3300 system employing an 8 MHz 68000 and having 320 KB of RAM, upgradeable to 1.5 MB, a 12 MB, 33 MB or 84 MB hard drive, and a floppy drive, priced at £8,900 for the entry-level model in the UK, $9,600 in the US.
 The system employed the IEEE 796 Multibus standard.

+Marsh and Myers themselves went on to leave Onyx in 1980 to found Plexus Computers, another manufacturer of Unix systems, in Santa Clara, California.

 Onyx's first Unix-based system was the first platform for the Informix relational database system.

 Former Harvard economics professor William Raduchel recruited Scott McNealy to manage manufacturing at Onyx.
 McNealy left Onyx to become a co-founder of Sun Microsystems.

 Onyx was acquired by Corvus Systems in 1985.
 Corvus discontinued US sales of the Onyx product lines in early 1986, having reportedly pledged to continue manufacturing for foreign markets, eventually selling off the rights to some of its product lines and, in 1987, exiting the microcomputer business altogether.